JWPedia/JWPedia.github.io/_posts/2020-04-17-i3-xterm-config.md

 bindsym $mod+Shift+l move right
 ```

-This may be an unpopular choice, but I removed all workspaces escept workspace two and the scratchpad.
-This helps me stay focused without having lots of applications in the background, fragmenting my attention.
-I would, of course, create more workspaces on a laptop or a multi-monitor setup.
+This may be an unpopular choice, but I removed all workspaces escept two and the scratchpad.
+This helps me stay focused without having lots of applications open in the background, fragmenting my attention.
+I would, of course, create more workspaces on a laptop with small screen real-estate or a multi-monitor setup.

 ```
 set $ws1 1